David J. Apol

-David J. Apol is General Counsel at the United States Office of Government Ethics (OGE).
+David John Apol is General Counsel at the United States Office of Government Ethics (OGE).
 He served as an acting director of the OGE between the resignation of Walter Shaub on July 19, 2017 and the appointment of Emory Rounds on July 13, 2018.

 Career

 After graduating from law school, Apol interned with the Governor of Michigan before serving in the United States Army for four years.
 In the Army, Apol served in the Judge Advocate General's Corps for the Strategic Missile Defense Command.

 While interning for the Governor, Apol reviewed financial disclosure reports, which would later earn him an appointment as Counsel for the Senate Ethics Committee from 1987 to 1992.
 During his time with the Ethics Committee, he investigated a Senator for improperly accepting gifts.
 Apol had considered that Senator a role model while studying for his undergraduate degree.
 He left the Senate Ethics Committee for a role as Counsel for the Department of Labor’s Ethics Program from 1992 to 2000.